Microsoft-community/Community-website/wiki/backup.md

 - #### Google Drive
   You can access Google Drive by downloading and installing the Drive client, or by going to [drive.google.com](https://drive.google.com) and uploading your files.

+There are more cloud services you can choose for uploading, but this is out of scope for this page.

+### Notes

 ¹ Could be a USB flash drive, external hard disk etc...